 - Rolls are best enjoyed the same day, but stay fresh covered tightly in the refrigerator for 5 days.
 Rolls (with or without icing) freeze well up to 3 months.
 Thaw overnight in the refrigerator and heat up however you prefer.

-Make ahead/overnight: This dough can be made the night before through step 3 and placed into a greased pie dish or cake pan.
+- Overnight Instructions: This dough can be made the night before through step 3 and placed into a greased pie dish or cake pan.
 Cover with plastic wrap and keep in the refrigerator overnight.
 The next morning, remove from the refrigerator and place each roll into the lined slow cooker.
 Then continue with the recipe.
 The rolls may take less time, around 1 and 1/2 hours.

-- Looking for a golden brown and toasty top?
+- Golden Brown Tops: Looking for a golden brown and toasty top?
 Remove the cooked rolls from the slow cooker using the parchment paper to lift them out.
 Then, place the entire thing (the parchment paper and rolls) into an appropriate size pan.
 (If your slow cooker is round, a pie dish would be great.)
 Bake at 300°F (149°C) for 5-10 minutes.

 No slow cooker?
 No problem!
 Try my easy cinnamon rolls instead!